Keen to make a new Techno banger but not sure where to start? When it comes to making Techno melodies, EVAbeat have got you covered.

 Pick your sound

-You are really limited by you imagination when it comes to sounds for Techno.
-For this post I decided to go with an acid sound emulated from a classic Roland 303.
-With acid sounds the trick is to use plenty of automation to give the melody movement and dynamics.
-I also added a delay and a touch of reverb.
+You are really only limited by your imagination when it comes to sounds for Techno.
+Focus on giving your melody movement and dynamics.
+I added delay and a touch of reverb to give mine some life.
 For your Techno melody, it really depends on the feel and mood you’ve chosen.
 Try listening to some different producers to get a feel for the sounds they use and work out what you like.

 Generating the best Techno melodies with Melody Sauce

 When creating Techno melodies with Melody Sauce there a few things to select that will get you a great result quickly.